 Insert the CD into a CD-ROM drive.
 The autorun screen (Main Board Utility CD) will appear.
 Click "Patch Utility for Windows 95".
+Please refer to its "readme" file for instructions on installing the utility.

 All steps or procedures to install the utility are subject to change without notice as the utility may occassionally be updated.
 Please refer to the readme file for the latest information.